codetojoy/WarO_Java_9_Gradle/README.md

 * This is an example illustrating JDK 9 modules with Gradle.
 * Currently uses JDK9 b179 and Gradle 4.1-rc-1 (as of 27-JUL-2017).
+* [This Gradle guide](https://guides.gradle.org/building-java-9-modules/) was highly useful as a reference.

 WarO is a code exercise based on a simple card game.
 Rules are documented [here](https://github.com/peidevs/WarO_Java/blob/master/Rules.md).